iris-dni/iris-service/docs/signatures.rst

 ==========
-Signatures
+Supporters
 ==========

 .. contents::

-Signatures are used to sign a petition for a user.
+Supporters are users which support a petition.

-A `signature` can be created for an anonymous or an authenticated user.
+A `supporter` can be created for an anonymous or an authenticated user.
-Signatures for anonymous users are created based on the current session id.
+Supporters for anonymous users are created based on the current session id.

 Data